DE|EN

 How to determine reliably whether asbestos is present

 Since the eye does not help, the path leads through a material sample.
-It must be taken expertly, without releasing fibres, and examined in an accredited laboratory (ISO/IEC 17025).
-Under the microscope, by the procedure of VDI 3866, it can be determined within a few days whether and which type of asbestos is present.
+It must be taken expertly, without releasing fibres, and examined in an accredited laboratory (to ISO/IEC 17025).
+Under the scanning electron microscope, by the procedure of VDI 3866 Part 5, it can be determined within a few days whether and which type of asbestos is present.
 Rapid tests from the shop and sampling on one's own are not advisable: anyone handling suspect material may release exactly the fibres they want to avoid.
 Asbestos belongs in expert hands.

 Asbestos has been banned in Austria since the Asbestos Ordinance of 1990 (BGBl.
-No. 324/1990); placing asbestos-cement building products on the market has been prohibited since 1 January 1994, and the ban is today anchored in the Chemicals Prohibition Ordinance.
-EU-wide the ban has applied since 2005, at the level of the REACH regulation (Annex XVII) with a threshold of 0.1 percent by mass.
-The occupational limit for asbestos fibres has been 10,000 fibres per cubic metre since 31 December 2025 (GKV amendment 2025); there is no binding limit for outdoor or indoor air in Austria.
+No. 324/1990); placing asbestos-cement building products for structural construction on the market has been prohibited since 1 January 1994, and the ban is today anchored in the Chemicals Prohibition Ordinance.
+An EU-wide asbestos ban has applied since 2005; today it is anchored in the REACH regulation (Annex XVII, entry 6), which prohibits manufacturing, placing on the market and using intentionally asbestos-containing articles and mixtures.
+The material threshold of 0.1 percent by mass commonly used in practice, above which a material counts as asbestos-containing, comes from German hazardous-substances law, on which the Austrian assessment draws.
+The occupational limit for asbestos fibres has been 10,000 fibres per cubic metre since 31 December 2025 and falls to 2,000 fibres per cubic metre from 21 December 2029 (Limit Values Ordinance, GKV); there is no binding limit for outdoor or indoor air in Austria.
+How these thresholds relate and what each one measures is set out on the standards page.

-For work, the following applies: protection during asbestos work is regulated in § 124 of the Construction Workers Protection Ordinance (BauV).
-Before starting, it must be determined as part of the risk assessment whether asbestos-containing material is affected, and a written work plan must be drawn up by a competent person.
-Since 31 December 2025, demolition and asbestos remediation work may moreover only be carried out by authorised specialist firms entered in a list of the federal ministry under § 26 GKV.
+For work, the following applies: protection during asbestos work is regulated in the Limit Values Ordinance (GKV).
+Before demolition, maintenance or renovation work it must be determined whether asbestos-containing material is present; if no information about this is available, a competent person must check (§ 27 GKV).
+The hazards from asbestos dust must be identified and assessed (§ 22a GKV), and a written work plan must be drawn up for the work (§ 23 GKV).
+Since 31 December 2025, demolition and asbestos remediation work may moreover only be carried out by businesses entered as authorised employers in a list of the federal ministry under § 26 GKV.
 In practice this means: anyone who opens, demolishes or sands something on a building from before 1990 must first clarify whether asbestos is involved.

 What to do

 Asbestos reaches buildings not only as an industrial product but also by a natural route, as asbestos-containing rock processed into gravel and grit.
-This second pathway is the subject of the asbestos scandal in Burgenland.
+This second pathway is the subject of the asbestos scandal in Burgenland; the analytically delicate question of whether a needle-shaped amphibole particle grew in asbestiform habit or is a cleavage fragment is dealt with on the standards page.

 Sources